-A contraceptive implant is a small, flexible rod that’s placed just under your skin in your upper arm.
+A contraceptive implant is a small, flexible rod that’s placed just under the skin of your upper arm.

 It releases a progestogen hormone similar to the natural progesterone produced by the ovaries.

 Effectiveness: Over 99% effective at preventing pregnancy - one of the most effective methods there is.

 Fit and forget: Once you've got one, you don't need to remember to take or use contraception for 3 years.

 Periods: May be irregular, stop or last longer.
 May help with heavy, painful periods.